2009 Malmö Davis Cup riots: Background

-In February, the tennis match was decided by Malmö's red-green city coalition to be closed to the public, a decision that was heavily criticised by the International Tennis Federation (ITF).
-The Mayor of Malmö, Ilmar Reepalu, personally said he thought the game should not be played at all, and the decision was thus considered to be more politically motivated than to do with security concerns.
+In February, Malmö's red-green city coalition decided to close the match to the public, a decision that was criticised by the International Tennis Federation (ITF).
+The Mayor of Malmö, Ilmar Reepalu, said he believed the game should not be played at all due to what he described as crimes against human rights committed by Israel in the conduct of the Gaza War.
+The Swedish Tennis Federation made it clear that they would not forfeit the match and that Malmo was responsible for it going forward as scheduled.
+Der Spiegel wrote that the decision may have more to do with politics than security concerns.

-Riots
+Protest march and riot at Baltiska Hallen

-In anticipation of protests, around 1,000 police officers sanctioned off a large area around the Baltic Hall tennis stadium to keep protesters and rioters away.
+In anticipation of protests, around 1,000 police officers sanctioned off a large area around the Baltiska Hallen tennis stadium to keep protesters and rioters away.
 A reported 170 truck loads of pavement stones were transported out of the area before the protests, and three schools were closed.
 In addition, for the first time in history, riot vehicles were brought in from Denmark.

-The match was initially met with protest of around 6,000 to 7,000 anti-Israel demonstrators, with speeches held by the leader of the Left Party, Lars Ohly, who while wearing a Palestinian scarf was seen holding a map of Palestine with Israel eradicated.
-The demonstrators were joined by several hundred militants of which around 200 to 300 began attacking police with stones, fireworks and paint bombs.
-The anti-Israel rioters included AFA anti-fascists, militant Islamists, organised neo-Nazis, as well as activists from neighbouring countries.
+On 7 March, 6,000 to 7,000 (reported by the police) anti-Israel demonstrators gathered for a march on Stortorget, where speeches were held by among others the leader of the Left Party, Lars Ohly as well as Per Gahrton, chairman of the Palestine Solidarity Association.
+The demonstrators then marched to the police cordons at Baltiska Hallen.
+The demonstrators were joined by several hundred militant activists.

+Once the march arrived at Baltiska Hallen, a group of several hundred broke off from the march to attack police, throwing firecrackers, paint bombs, bottles and paving stones.
+The militant demonstrators included anti-fascists including Antifascistisk Aktion, militant Islamists, organised neo-Nazis, as well as activists from neighbouring countries.
 Police eventually detained around 100 rioters, arresting ten.
 An additional eighteen rioters were later identified and put on trial for their part in the riots, with several convictions.